Lazareena/Comp124-s14-hw6/README.md

 ## Getting started
 Fork and clone this repository.

+On lab computers:
-Copy the WikAPIdia directory into your users directory.
+Create a directory called wikAPIdia in /Users/<your name>/ Copy the WikAPIdia directory into your odirectory.

 If you are working on your laptop, you need to download the WikAPIdia database.